 The records set are many: The Blackbird was and remains the world’s fastest and highest-flying manned aircraft.
 On its retirement flight from Los Angeles to Washington in 1990, to its final resting place in the Smithsonian Air & Space collection, the plane flew coast to coast in 67 minutes.

 Most importantly, the aircraft delivered on its strategic responsibilities, providing the United States detailed, mission-critical reconnaissance for more than two decades.
 Only a select few know the true extent of the role the Blackbird’s intelligence played in the Cold War.
-But its legacy as a game-changer will be admired for generation
+But its legacy as a game-changer will be admired for generations to come.

 Sources and Additional Reading